-The Party initiating the dispute will be required to provide all details within the MO Dispute Form, ensuring that they meet the criteria stipulated, in order for the dispute to be valid.
-Please note, all disputes will remain confidential and that the determination of the Expert is final and binding.
-This means that you will not be able to challenge the determination in the courts, unless it has been made fraudulently.
+The party initiating the dispute will be required to provide all details within the MO Dispute form, ensuring that they meet the criteria stipulated, for the dispute to be valid.
+Please note, all disputes will remain confidential.
+The determination will be final and binding.
+This means that you will not be able to challenge the determination unless it has been made fraudulently.

-An MO Disputes is the end product of when a Trading Party believes an error or omission regarding the production of the Settlement Report has occurred by the Market Operator (MOSL).
+An MO Dispute is the end product of when a trading party believes an error or omission regarding the production of the Settlement Report has occurred by the Market Operator (MOSL).

 MO Disputes should be raised through Kissflow, where the initiator of the dispute will be required to provide a completed MO Disputes Form which will be submitted also through Kissflow.
 In order for the dispute to qualify, the initiator will be required to ensure the dispute meets all criteria listed within the form prior to submission.
 The application form may be rejected if the dispute request fails to meet the criteria outlined.

 The initiator will be required to ensure all forms and supplementary documentation have been submitted within the allotted period and that the form has been completed accurately and submitted by the relevant Contract Manager.

 Upon receipt of the application, MOSL will provide acknowledgement of the dispute within a suitable period of time.
 Kissflow will also generate an MO Dispute Number for your application, which will be associated with your dispute logged with MOSL.

 Upon submission of the Dispute Application via Kissflow, a Case Manager will be assigned to the application.
 The Case Manager will determine if the dispute meets the criteria and if so, progress it through Kissflow.
 This includes tracking decisions made by an appropriate expert, where required.
 Upon a decision being made, remediating actions will be taken within Kissflow as needed.